harivis29/hacker-news-app/README.md

 # Hacker News App

 Hacker news app contains list of news with upvote and hide functionality.
-It has all in information related to author and publication.
+It also have all the information related to author and publication.

 ## Installation